Skip to content

 Planck CMB

 The most comprehensive view of the cosmic microwave background, which is the oldest light observable in the Universe, shows us a snapshot of what the cosmos was like just 380,000 years after the onset of the hot Big Bang.
 Over long periods of time, like many hundreds of millions of years, the “hot” and “cold” fluctuation patterns, which represent temperature differences of just tens-to-hundreds of microkelvin, will shift and change, as more distant patterns from the presently unobservable Universe are revealed with the passage of time.
-This data constrains the maximum temperature of the hot Big Bang to be below 0.1% of the Planck temperature.
+The temperature of the CMB continues to drop as the Universe expands, and was much greater in the distant past.

 Credit: ESA/Planck Collaboration